Kerry McKee, LCSW

 Therapy Customized for You

 My approach to therapy is tailored to each client, blending complementary modalities to find the most effective approach for you.
 I infuse all of my work with a somatically-oriented approach, helping you access the wisdom of your body and emotions.
 Some of our work together may be focused on the resolution of traumas and developing new, more positive beliefs about yourself & the world.
 Some of our work together may be skills-based - developing new coping strategies, communications skills, nervous system regulation techniques, anxiety management practices, and other helpful tools.
-Or we may explore the pathway to deeper soul-work and supporting spiritual practices you're already engaged in or seeking to root more deeply with.
+Or we may explore deeper personal growth work or how to support spiritual practices you're already engaged in or seeking to root more deeply with.
 Both virtually or outdoors in nature, we may do ecotherapy-focused work, guiding you to find a source of deep belonging, coherency, peace, and mentorship from the Earth.